ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 Be kind,

-Matthew Roderick, Amy Lam, Isaac Lee, Jared Galanis the crowd and the Learning Team
+Matthew Roderick, Amy Lam, Isaac Lee, Jared Galanis and the Learning Team